frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

         <source src="/img/learning-course/stage1c/flat-intake/s18.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>18.
 In the assembly, we would like the location of the two plates to be fully parametric.
-Since OnShape does not support assembly mirroring, we can instead use the <code>Assembly Mirror</code> Featurescript which provides a workaround to assembly mirroring by generating a pair of mate connectors to simulate an assembly mirror.
+Since Onshape does not support assembly mirroring, we can instead use the <code>Assembly Mirror</code> Featurescript which provides a workaround to assembly mirroring by generating a pair of mate connectors to simulate an assembly mirror.
 The featurescript will generate a mate connector at the origin of the selected part, and another at the center of the virtually mirrored part.
 The usage of these two mate connectors will become clear when we create the assembly.</figcaption>
     </figure>
   </div>